isomerpages/moe-punggolsec/_for-parents/Positive Parenting Programme.md

 *   To have realistic expectations
-    Parents explore their expectations about the causes for their children's behaviour and choose goals that are realistic for both themselves and their children.
-Parents who are at risk of abusing their children are more likely to have unrealistic expectations of their children's capabilities.
+    Parents explore their expectations about the causes of their children's behaviour and choose goals that are realistic for both themselves and their children.
+Parents at risk of abusing their children are more likely to have unrealistic expectations of their children's capabilities.